 If you are lucky enough to work with people who enjoy giving a lot of feedback around designs, you’ll know that sometimes it’s difficult to please everyone and also to define whether an idea is going to fit in well or not.

-In order to test, it’s worth designing two different versions of a prototype product and observe whether a different detail in the design can create an improvement.
+In order to test, it’s worth designing two different versions of a prototype product to see if different approaches can create an improvement.

 Key tip: If you can develop two prototypes for testing, try to avoid asking the same users to test both.
 The second prototype will be influenced by the testers familiarity developed through using version A, skewing their behaviour and in turn your results.